 - Language—to acquire a practical command of French and knowledge of translation as well as literature and culture.
 It will prepare you for work in international business and translation and for graduate study.

-- Literature & Culture—combines study of French and francophone literature and culture with a major in another area, such as cinema, comparative literature, history, political science, journalism, and other disciplines.
+- Literature & Culture—combines study of French and francophone literatures and cultures with a major in another area, such as cinema, comparative literature, history, political science, journalism, and other disciplines.

 Minor in French or Arabic